daptin/daptin/docs_markdown/docs/data_storage.md

 | permission   | integer     | int(4)      | Permissions - check Authorization documentation      |
 | user_id      | foreign key | int(11)       | the owner of this object                             |

+Other columns are created based on the schema.

+The ```id``` column is completely for internal purposes and is never exposed in an JSON API.
+Every row of data inherently belongs to one user.
+This is the user who created that row.
+The associated user can be changed later.

 ## World table

 The ```world``` table holds the structure for all the entities and relations (including for itself).

 Each row contains the schema for the table in a "world_schema_json" column.